 Whether or not your dog is covered by your homeowners insurance depends on who you have as an insurance provider.
-But with American Family, your home, renters, manufactured home or condo policy will provide financial protection against liability claims, including lawsuits for accidental bodily injury or damage to someone’s property.
+With American Family, your home, renters, manufactured home or condo policy will provide dog liability coverage — a form of financial protection against liability claims, including lawsuits for accidental bodily injury or damage to someone’s property.
 This includes paying for medical expenses if your dog injures someone or helping cover costs if your dog destroys someone else’s property.

-We also offer a special add-on pet coverage that provides up to $1,000 for veterinarian services, final expenses (like burial or disposal fees), or the cost to replace your dog if death occurs.
+We also offer a special add-on pet coverage that provides up to $1,000 for veterinarian services, final expenses (like burial or disposal fees) or the cost to replace your dog if death occurs.
 This coverage is applicable after a covered property loss.

 Whether you’re walking your dog through the park or at home playing in the yard, the liability portion of your homeowners insurance policy will help cover you if your dog bites someone or if they bite another dog.